Altinity/terraform-provider-altinitycloud/docs/resources/env_aws.md

   ]
 }

+// ⚠️ Environment provisioning is asynchronous.
+// Without this data source, Terraform cannot detect provisioning failures.
-// Since the environment provisioning is an async process, this data source is used to wait for environment to be fully provisioned. data "altinitycloud_env_aws_status" "this" {
+// This data source waits until the environment is fully reconciled and reports errors. data "altinitycloud_env_aws_status" "this" {
   name                           = altinitycloud_env_aws.this.name
   wait_for_applied_spec_revision = altinitycloud_env_aws.this.spec_revision